mikhmha/my_blog/README.md

 # my_blog

+# 17/03/2025 14 DAYS

+14 DAYS.
+I have 14 days to turn things around and get the game into good shape.
+14 days to give the game a strong HOOK that draws players in and makes them want more.
+Its a deadline.
+I'm checking myself.
+Always check yourself.
+And never lie to yourself.
+NEVER lie to yourself.

+I'm on an upswing in terms of mood.
+I was able to endure.
+Now I have to execute.
+No hesitiation. *Hesitation is defeat* - Sword Saint Isshin.

+The older I get, the more I value being an honorable person.
+When I was younger I didn't see the point of being honorable.
+Because my mind was poisoned.
+I thought the means justified the ends.
+So I thought lying, cheating, relying on luck, being unreliable, being envious, etc, was valid because "in my case its different!".
+Why?
+Because I craved validation from others so I didn't see the value of my own skills.
+A sign of mind poisoning.

+Whats the point in winning if you weren't honorable?
+Its a hollow victory.
+It leaves you empty.
+And whats the point in succeeding if you don't learn anything about yourself in the process?
+Life is all about checking yourself so you can dismantle the lies that you tell yourself.
+But is it possible to never lie to yourself?
+No. You have to lie to yourself atleast a *little* bit.
+I don't know where I'm going with this....

+14 days!
+Lets do it.

 # 14/03/2025 TIME

 This week I'm calm.
 I'm unbothered.
 Things come up and I don't worry.
 Its a good feeling.